Healing through music

 “It’s not always good to have bad things happen, but good things do come out of that.”

 Youth Music would like to thank Shallise for sharing her story.
-A special thank you also goes to the National Lottery for the public funding we receive each year through Arts Council England, without which amazing projects like this wouldn’t be possible.
+A special thank you also goes to players of the National Lottery for the funding we receive each year through Arts Council England.